 On April 15, 2019, the Issuers elected to call for redemption in full all \$690 million aggregate principal amount outstanding of the 2022 Senior Secured Notes in accordance with the terms of the Indenture.
 The redemption was conditioned, among other things, upon the incurrence of indebtedness in connection with the issuance of the 2024 Senior Secured Notes or from one or more other sources, in an amount satisfactory to the Issuers which condition was satisfied by the issuance of the 2024 Senior Secured Notes.
 On April 25, 2019, the Issuers irrevocably deposited, or caused to be irrevocably deposited, with the Trustee funds solely for the benefit of the holders of the 2022 Senior Secured Notes, cash in an amount sufficient to pay principal, premium, if any, and accrued interest on the 2022 Senior Secured Notes to, but not including, the date of redemption and all other sums payable under the Indenture.
 The Trustee executed and delivered an acknowledgement of satisfaction, discharge and release, dated as of April 25, 2019, among other documents, with respect to the satisfaction and discharge of the 2022 Senior Secured Notes.
-On May 15, 2019, the 2022 Senior Secured Notes were fully redeemed in accordance with the terms of the Indenture, and the amount deposited with the Trustee on April 25, 2019 was paid to the holders of the 2022 Senior Secured Notes.
+On May 15, 2019, the 2022 Senior Secured Notes of the 2022 Senior Secured Notes.
 The make-whole premium paid in connection with the redemption was \$51.4 million and we wrote off the remaining unamortized deferred financing costs of \$9.1 million and the remaining debt premium of \$11.7 million relating to the 2022 Senior Secured Notes in connection with the redemption thereof, which together are included in the loss on extinguishment of debt in our unaudited condensed consolidated statements of operations for the three and six month periods ended June 30, 2019.